Applications of artificial intelligence: Automotive and public transit

-Transportation's complexity means that in most cases, training an AI in a real-world driving environment is impractical, and is achieved through simulator-based testing.
+Due to transportation's complexity, training AI in a real-world driving environment is impractical in most cases, and is instead achieved through simulator-based testing.
 AI-based systems control functions such as braking, lane changing, collision prevention, navigation and mapping.
 Some autonomous vehicles do not allow human drivers (they have no steering wheels or pedals).

 There are prototypes of autonomous automotive public transport vehicles such as autonomous rail transport in operation, electric mini-buses, and autonomous delivery vehicles, including delivery robots.

 Autonomous trucks are in the testing phase.
 The UK government passed legislation to begin testing of autonomous truck platoons in 2018.
 A group of autonomous trucks follow closely behind each other.
 German corporation Daimler is testing its Freightliner Inspiration.

 AI has been used to optimize traffic management, which can reduce wait times, energy use, and emissions.
+In 2026, AI tools were in development for hurricane recovery, with the goal of helping transportation officials assess damage more efficiently, improve traffic signal restoration, and better understand transportation needs.